navigating-the-darkweb/navigating-the-darkweb/docs/chapter2_tor.rst

 Thoughts on Tor
 ***************
 Tor is straightforward to use and offers anonymity and privacy if the browser is configured correctly.
-You do not need to wait several hours before you can browse Onion Services, as they are immediately available from their Onion URL.
+You do not need to wait several hours before you can browse `Onion Services <#id9>`_, as they are immediately available from their Onion URL.

 Tor is the most widespread darknet, so some websites will confuse readers by only referring to Tor to discuss the Dark Web.
 This success probably comes from the Tor Browser or the integration of Tor in the Brave browser [#]_, making Tor very easy to use.
-It’s not a coincidence if ransomware authors publish ransom links to Onion Services.
+It’s not a coincidence if ransomware authors publish ransom links to `Onion Services <#id9>`_.
 Some of the largest and most prominent darknet markets have used Tor for their operations, including Silk Road, Agora, and AlphaBay.

 That said, Tor is overfilled with spam and scam content and numerous clones of legitimate services, making it difficult to check their genuineness.
 Finding a website may take a while without relevant directories or specific search engines.